BuvinJT/distbuilder/docs/LowLevel.md

 using the [download](#download) function and this `installQtIfw` function.

-If you wish to take control of such yourself, or simply download QtIFW directly for someother purpose, this function provides the means.
+If you wish to take control of such yourself, or simply download QtIFW directly for some other purpose, this function provides the means.

     installQtIfw( installerPath=None, version=None, targetPath=None )

-**Returns**: the absolute path to the directory where the utlility was successfully installed.
+**Returns**: the absolute path to the directory where the utility was successfully installed.

 **installerPath**: (Optional) The path to the QtIFW installer to be run.
 This may either be a **local** path or a **url** to a location on the web.
-If ommited, the `version` argument will be used to dynamically resolve the url.
+If omitted, the `version` argument will be used to dynamically resolve the url.

 **version**: (Optional) The version of QtIFW desired.
 This should be provided as a string e.g. "3.1.1".
-If `installerPath` is ommited, this argument will be used to dynamically resolve the url.
-If this argument is also ommited, a default version will be selected automatically.
+If `installerPath` is omitted, this argument will be used to dynamically resolve the url.
+If this argument is also omitted, a default version will be selected automatically.

 **targetPath**: (Optional) The target directory for installation.
-If ommited, a default path will be used.
+If omitted, a default path will be used.

 ### unInstallQtIfw

 This is the counterpart to the `installQtIfw()` function.
-It will uninstall an existing installation of the QtIFW utliity.
+It will uninstall an existing installation of the QtIFW utility.

 	unInstallQtIfw( qtIfwDirPath=None, version=None )

 **Returns**: a boolean to indicate success or failure.

 **qtIfwDirPath**: (Optional) The absolute path to the directory where the utlility was installed. (i.e. the return value of `installQtIfw()`).
-If ommited, the `version` argument will be looked to next.
+If omitted, the `version` argument will be looked to next.

 **version**:  (Optional) The version of QtIFW to uninstall.
-If `qtIfwDirPath` is ommited, this argument will be used to dynamically resolve the default install path to the utility for the version specified.
-If this argument is also ommited, a default version will be assumed.
+If `qtIfwDirPath` is omitted, this argument will be used to dynamically resolve the default install path to the utility for the version specified.
+If this argument is also omitted, a default version will be assumed.

 ### buildInstaller